florentpoujol/Daneel/readme.md

 You may define aliases for other ScriptedBehaviors (those who are nested in folders and/or name are not camel-cased) in `Daneel.config.scripts`.
 Those scriptedBehaviors become accessible via their aliases as above :

-    -- in the config, set the 'scriptedBehaviorAliases' table which must contains the aliases as the keys and the fully-qualified Script path as the values
+    -- alias = "fully-qualified Script path"
     Daneel.config = {
         scripts = {
+            "MyScript",
             myOtherScript = "folder/MyOtherScript",
         }
     }

-    -- in your script, access the scripteBehavior with its alias self.gameObject.myOtherScript
+    -- in your script, access the scripteBehavior with its alias : self.gameObject.myOtherScript

 Note that with the ScriptedBehaviors only (not with the getters or setters), the case of the alias and especially its first letter matters.
 In this example, `self.gameObject.MyOtherScript` won't get access to the scriptedBehavior but `self.gameObject.ModelRenderer` will get access to the modelRenderer.